thorstenkramm/ansible-by-examples/README.md

 the `ansible-by-example` folder and start your IDE there.
 VS Code or PycharmCE are excellent for editing the project files.

-If LXD doesn't run directly on your desktop PC, make the project folder available on the LXD host.
+If Incus doesn't run directly on your desktop PC, make the project folder available on the Incus host.
 With SSHFS you can solve this with ease.
 Log in to your ansible dev machine with the SSH agent active.